mzukic3/mzukic3/README.md

 # Portfolio #
-Android and iOS that I have worked on
+Android and iOS apps that I have worked on

 ## Felcana App ##